Adding Custom Items with the Unreal Editor

 Creating the Mod Folder

-After opening the project in unreal editor you will need to make a folder for your mod.
+After opening the project in the Unreal Editor, you will need to make a folder for your mod.

 Creating an Item

-Items in Astroneer consist of two components, ItemType and PhysicalItem.
+Items in Astroneer consist of two components: the ItemType and the PhysicalItem.

-ItemType (you’ll use an _IT suffix for these files) is used by Astroneer to get your item’s recipe, menu icon, item properties, description, etc.
+ItemType classes (you’ll use an _IT suffix for these files) are used by Astroneer to get your item’s recipe, menu icon, item properties, description, etc.

-PhysicalItem (you’ll use an _BP suffix for these files) is the object that is going to be created in the world.
+PhysicalItem classes (you’ll use an _BP suffix for these files) are the actual objects (“Actors”) that are created in the world.

 These are different from the 3D mesh that you’ll import, which has no suffix in its name and stores the 3D model of the object you’ll see inside the game.

 Your first step is to create the PhysicalItem blueprint class.
-Start by making sure Unreal Editor is in the TutorialMod folder before proceeding.
+Start by making sure that you have opened the TutorialMod folder within the Unreal Editor before proceeding.

 In the search bar above the class type list, type in “PhysicalItem” and select it once it appears.
-This will determine what the blueprint will inherit from.
+This menu allows you to select what class your new blueprint will inherit from.

-First of all we want to set the 3D model for that item, so that we have something to look at inside the game.
+Now, we want to set the 3D model for that item, so that we have something to look at inside the game.
+To do that, we will need to import the mesh.

 Importing the Mesh